Kerala Governor approves CM's recommendation to re-induct Saji Cheriyan as minister | Politics

 The CPI(M) leader had resigned in July last year from the state Cabinet over his alleged remarks against the Constitution during a speech in Pathanamthitta district and the lodging of a criminal case against him in that connection.

-Subsequently, the ruling CPI(M) decided on December 30, 2022 to bring him back into the Cabinet and sent a letter to the Governor the next day seeking his convenience for administering the oath of office to the MLA on January 4.
+Subsequently, the ruling CPI(M) decided last week to bring him back into the Cabinet and sent a letter to the Governor on Saturday seeking his convenience for administering the oath of office to the MLA on January 4.

 He had said that in normal circumstances it was essential for the Governor to accept the recommendation of the Chief Minister.